cyscale/cyscale.com/src/markdown/blog/2022-08-09-types-of-encryption-for-in-motion-in-use-at-rest-data.md

 This data state is usually most targeted by attackers who attempt to read databases, steal files stored on the computer, obtain USB drives, and others.

-Encryption of data at-rest is fairly simple and is usually done using symmetric algorithms.
-When you perform at-rest data encryption, you need to ensure you’re following these best practices:
+Encryption of data at rest is fairly simple and is usually done using symmetric algorithms.
+When you perform at rest data encryption, you need to ensure you’re following these best practices:

 * you're using an industry-standard algorithm such as AES,
 * you’re using the recommended key size,